Europa Oil & Gas (Holdings) Plc - Update on Wressle, North Lincolnshire

 Update on Wressle, North Lincolnshire

-Europa Oil & Gas (Holdings) plc, the UK and Ireland focussed oil and gas exploration, development and production company, notes today's update from Egdon Resources ('Egdon') which advises that its application to North Lincolnshire Council ('NLC') to extend planning consent for the Wressle oil field development on PEDL 180 in the East Midlands ('the Application') was refused.
+Europa Oil & Gas (Holdings) plc, the UK and Ireland focussed oil and gas exploration, development and production company, notes today's update from Egdon Resources ('Egdon') which advises that its application to North Lincolnshire Council ('NLC') to extend planning consent for the Wressle site on PEDL 180 in the East Midlands ('the Application') was refused.

 Europa notes that the board of Egdon intends to appeal this decision without delay and will begin preparing documentation on receipt of the Committee's decision notice.